-Medication is often given to a person with a lifelimiting illness who is experiencing pain or symptoms, to maintain or improve their comfort.
-In some cases, medication may have the unintended effect of hastening the person's death.
+Palliative medication is often given to a person with a life-limiting illness who is experiencing pain or symptoms, to maintain or improve their comfort.
+In some cases, palliative medication may have the unintended effect of hastening the person's death.
 If this occurs, the person who provided the medication (usually a doctor or nurse) will not be liable for the person's death so long as their intention was to relieve pain or symptoms, and not to hasten death.

-This legal protection forms part of the common law in Australia, and is known as the doctrine of double effect.
+This legal protection forms part of the common law in Australia, and is sometimes known as the doctrine of double effect.
 Some Australian States and Territories have incorporated this doctrine into legislation.

-Providing medication that ultimately hastens death is not voluntary assisted dying if the health professional's intention in giving the medication is to reduce pain or symptoms, and not to cause or hasten death.
+Providing palliative medication which ultimately hastens death is not euthanasia, voluntary assisted dying or assisted suicide if the intention in giving the palliative medication is to reduce pain or symptoms, not cause or hasten death.